Prathamapra/opennudi/README.md

 # opennudi
-This is a betterand open source tool to write  kannada in PC.
+This is a betterand open source tool to write  kannada in PC with voice.